“Of course I do! Why wouldn’t I?” is the typical response you may hear from CEOs, managers, and entrepreneurs to a question like this.

 Perfectionism, as useful as it may be sometimes, can be really detrimental to your business if you don’t constantly keep it in check.

 As we mentioned above, the business market is ever-changing, and you need to keep up with the program if you want to succeed—This is why perfectionism can be a death sentence to your business.
-Perfectionist need to make sure to gather every single data and resource available to make sure they’re making the best decision possible, a leader with a growth mindset would do the exact opposite.
+Perfectionist need to make sure to gather every single data and resource available to make sure they’re making the best decision possible, a leader with an abundance mindset would do the exact opposite.

-While perfectionists are more “think now, act later,” growth leaders lean more towards, “act now, think later.”
+While perfectionists are more “think now, act later,” growth leaders (who think in abundance) lean more towards, “act now, think later.”
 For growth leaders—more accurately, 70% of them—it’s speed over perfection any day.
 They understand that the demands of their consumers are changing on a constant basis, so for them, they’d rather make a thoughtful decision with the data they already have on hand and then reevaluate based on the outcome.

 And don’t do all the work yourself, get your employees or colleagues to participate too.
-Encouraging them to take risks and rewarding them for their quick decision-making will help cultivate a company culture with the growth mindset at its center.
+Encouraging them to take risks and rewarding them for their quick decision-making will help cultivate a company culture with the abundance mindset at its center.

 Your customers and clients are always on your mind